w3c/wai-about-wai/_about/participating.md

 There are specific criteria for formally joining Working Groups, including requirements for participation and contribution.
-See the Working Group pages below to find what group best fits your interests, and to get information on participation and links to the mailing list archives.
+See the Working Group pages below to find what group best fits your interests and to get information on participation.

 -   [Accessibility Education and Outreach Working Group (EOWG)](/WAI/EO) develops awareness, training, and implementation resources supporting web accessibility.<br>**See [Participting in EOWG](/WAI/EO/participation)**.
 -   [Accessibility Guidelines Working Group (AG WG)](/WAI/GL) develops guidelines for web pages, web applications, and other web content.<br>**See [Participting in AG WG](/WAI/GL/participation)**.